WeblateOrg/weblate/docs/admin/checks.rst

 .. image:: /images/font-group-edit.png

-The font groups are identified by name, which can not contain whitespace or special chars to be easy to use in check definition:
+The font groups are identified by name, which can not contain whitespace or special characters to be easy to use in check definition:

 .. image:: /images/font-group-list.png